-Lettuce (Lactuca sativa) is an important member of the edible garden across virtually all of the United States, with 15 distinctly different cultivated types within the species.
+Lettuce (Lactuca sativa) is an important member of the edible garden across virtually all of the United States, with different varieties within the species.
 A key component for salads and sandwiches, the various lettuce types are often grouped into four basic categories based on the appearance and arrangement of the edible leaves:

-- Crisphead or iceburg lettuce (Lactuca sativa var. capitata) is the classic tightly headed lettuce with a compact, round form.
+- Crisphead or iceberg lettuce (Lactuca sativa var. capitata) is the classic tightly headed lettuce with a compact, round form.

 - Butterhead lettuce (Lactuca sativa var. capitata) is still a head lettuce, but rather than a tight, cabbage-like sphere, these cultivars of S. capitata form a much looser head.
 Boston lettuce and bibb lettuce fall into this category.